stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    ![The Azure Cosmos DB account resource is highlighted in the list of services in the resource group.](media/resource-group-cosmos-db-account.png "Resources")

 3. Next, select **Firewall and virtual networks** in the left-hand navigation menu of the Cosmos DB blade.

-4. Select **+ Add my current IP** to add your IP address to the IP list under Firewall.
-Next, check the box next to **Accept connections from within public Azure datacenters**.
+4. Choose **Selected networks (2)**.
+Select **+ Add my current IP (3)** to add your IP address to the IP list under Firewall.
+Next, check the box next to **Accept connections from within public Azure datacenters (4)**.
 Checking this box enables Azure services, such as your Function Apps, to access your Azure Cosmos DB account.

     ![The checkbox is highlighted.](media/cosmos-db-firewall.png "Firewall and virtual networks")